Skip to content

 Try a wired Ethernet connection if you’re on Wi-Fi, or swap to a mobile hotspot if Ethernet isn’t available.

-We resolved error 9006 on our test MacBook Pro by switching from a saturated home Wi-Fi network to a mobile hotspot tethered to an iPhone 15.
-The complete iOS 18.1 update, which was around 3.2 GB at the time, downloaded in 12 minutes with zero interruptions.
+Switching from a saturated home Wi-Fi network to a mobile hotspot often resolves error 9006 outright, because the hotspot bypasses whatever was interrupting the download.
+A full iOS update can run several gigabytes, so a stable connection matters.
 Your router’s DNS or MTU settings may be the hidden cause without you realizing it, especially if your ISP throttles large sustained downloads.

 If a different network isn’t available, change your DNS server to Google (8.8.8.8) or Cloudflare (1.1.1.1).
 Both have low latency to Apple’s CDN endpoints in most regions.